iterative/dvc.org/content/docs/start/data-and-model-access.md

 https://youtu.be/EE7Gk84OZY8

 Remember those `.dvc` files `dvc add` generates?
-Those files (and `dvc.lock`, which we'll cover later), have their history in Git.
+Those files (and `dvc.lock`, which we'll cover later) have their history in Git.
 DVC's remote storage config is also saved in Git, and contains all the information needed to access and download any version of datasets, files, and models.
 It means that a Git repository with <abbr>DVC files</abbr> becomes an entry point, and can be used